learn-web-dev/video_step_navigation/steps/flexboxvcssgrid/181129-gridvflexbox.md

 08:55 Showing Flexbox ideas

 11:13 Best to use both, no reason to just use 1, you get a better result.

+**Flexbox vs CSS Grid - Which is better? by LayoutLand**

+**00:45** Flow is important

+01:13 Handles layout for a direct part of page

+01:38 When to use which one starting w Flexbox

+02:42 Layout for grid

+02:53 Layout for flexbox

+03:28 When to use grid over flexbox as it can overlap

 Quick tips: